White pattern header image

 Risk Management and Compliance oversight (second line of defence)

-• monitoring and independent assessment of company risks; and
+• Monitoring and independent assessment of company risks

-Meridian’s Code of Conduct defines the behaviours expected when working for Meridian.
-There are established roles and processes to monitor compliance with any breaches of the Code of Conduct and Meridian policies reported and escalated through formal channels, including privacy breaches.
+There are established roles and processes to monitor compliance with any breaches of the Code of Conduct (which defines the behaviours expected when working for Meridian) and Meridian policies which are reported and escalated through formal channels, including privacy breaches.
 To support compliance processes, Meridian has established the following:

 • Monthly reporting of compliance breaches to Meridian’s Chief Executive and Board where applicable.
-Any breach of Merdian policy, standards and procedures is viewed as a serious matter that will be addressed by management and may lead to disciplinary action.
+Any breach of Meridian policy, standards and procedures is viewed as a serious matter that will be addressed by management and may lead to disciplinary action

 • Other third-party engagements which review compliance activity across key business process areas including health and safety, retail processes, resource consenting, building infrastructure, Dam Safety and Sustainability reporting (fourth line of defence).